Single-Cell-Graph-Learning/scSGL/README.md

 # scSGL
-Signed Graph Learning for single cell RNA-seq data
+Graph signal processing based signed graph learning for gene regulatory inference from single cell RNA-seq data as described in [1].

 ## Installation
 Once you download the repo, go to the repo directory and start a terminal.
 First, create an